isabella232/magento-learn.en/help/free-video-library/belvg-speed-up-and-reset-admin-password.md

 ---
 # Speed up Your Magento 2 Store by BelVG

-In these video series, you will know some tips on how to speed up a Magento-based webstore without any custom development or technical knowledge and how to reset you admin password in 3 different ways.
+In these two videos you will know some tips on how to speed up a Magento-based webstore without any custom development, and 3 ways to reset you admin password.

 #### Who is this video for?
 DevOps (system administrators), developers and merchants looking to make Magento 2 more faster.